Libreville - When to Visit

 Plug Type

-Type C (European two-pin)
+Type C and E (European standard)

 Voltage